Juventus Museum

 THE INAUGURATION

 Conceived by Camerana&Partners studio in collaboration with Studio Dedalo unveiled the museum on May 16, 2012.
 The Juventus Museum appeals to fans who want to relish the joys that Juventus’ victories have offered to them in over one hundred years of history, but it also appeals to a different audience, one that seeks to relive some essential stages in the history of Italy through the Club’s own story.
-Since its inauguration, the President of the Museum is Paolo Garimberti, also a member of Juventus' board.
+Since its inauguration, the President of the Museum is Paolo Garimberti.

 THE PROJECT